|

 resource.
 Most of the Helium in the "Universe" was created during the "Big

 Bang" with a small amount generated in stars!
-Helium is
+It is also

 all that is used ultimately goes?
 Because it is so light it escapes the